darktable-org/dtdocs/content/module-reference/processing-modules/velvia.md

 masking: true
 ---

 Enhance image saturation.

-This module will affect pixels with low saturation more than pixels with high saturation. **N.B.
+This module affects pixels with low saturation more than pixels with high saturation. **N.B.
 I've changed this from the manual, which currently states that velvia effects _high-saturation_ pixels more.
 Please can someone confirm.**

 # module controls